top of page

 Withhold not correction from the child: for if thou beatest him with the rod, he shall not die.
 14 Thou shalt beat him with the rod, and shalt deliver his soul from hell.

-• Through daily righteous discourse, exhortation, encouragement, we will have joy in the righteous fruit it will bear just as Ahayah chastens us that we may bare fruits of righteousness unto him. {Heb 12:6-12} Teaching them in meekness will grieve the enemy because the fruits of the Spirit are being planted in their soul.
-On the other hand, if we are abusive, emotionally reactive, wrathful, yelling, scolding, reviling and hasty of spirit (short tempered) toward them, we are only increasing iniquity provoking them to anger and leading our children closer to Satan by showing them the example of Satan.)
+• Through daily righteous discourse, exhortation, encouragement, and appropriate correction we will have joy in the righteous fruit it will bear just as Ahayah chastens us that we may bare fruits of righteousness unto Him. {Heb 12:6-12} Teaching them in meekness will grieve the enemy because the fruits of the Spirit are being planted in their soul.
+On the other hand, if we are abusive, emotionally reactive, wrathful, yelling, scolding, reviling and hasty of spirit (short tempered) toward them, we are only increasing iniquity in that selfish desire of vain glory, provoking them to anger and wrath which is liable to lead our children closer to Satan by showing them the example of Satan through our traumatizing works towards them.
+Though we may do somethings in love, that hypocrisy of going two ways in works of love and hatred, is exemplifying the spirit of Satan to our children;

 An Example of Righteous Chastening of the Household